- International Students

 I would like to thank the Rolla community.
 As visiting Chinese students, we face many difficulties when we are studying in the US, not only in our studies but also in our lives.
 Your community is so nice to us and so many people are happy to be our ‘host families.’
 You always help us overcome all kinds of problems, especially the language.
 Most Chinese students improve their English after finding a friend in the community.
 We greatly appreciate your help and we are pleased to be friends with you.”

-Missouri University of Science and Technology’s Office of International Affairs is pleased to sponsor the International Friends Program.
+Missouri University of Science and Technology’s International Affairs is pleased to sponsor the International Friends Program.
 Through participation in this program, members of the community are matched with one or more international students.
 You can encourage their participation in local activities, invite them to your home, and discuss American customs and culture.
 In addition to sharing your culture, you will have the opportunity to learn about their culture and viewpoints.
 Participating families and individuals serve as important community volunteers, representing not only the community but the United States.

 Community friends can help international students understand the American way of life.
 As a friend, you might offer some practical assistance in shopping, dining at a local restaurant, explaining holidays and customs, and many other practical things.
 Participants generally meet at least once a month in local homes or at special community functions.
 However, the time commitment is the amount of time that you and your student choose to make.
 There is no charge to participate in the International Friends Program, nor is there an expectation for you to provide financial assistance to students.